learningdebunked/Parrot/README.md

 ## How to Setup

-*  Create a folder /templates
+*  Create a folder named templates
 *  Create a template file with extension .temp
 *  Create a json file , a sample response file to be served by the rest end points with .json extension
-*  Move the json file and template file to the folder. /templates
+*  Move the json file and template file to the folder templates